By: Erin Stair, MD, MPH

 Peet and Horrobin conducted a large study that was published in the Archives of General Psychiatry.
 They measured the effects different doses of pure EPA ( 1g, 2g, or 4g) had on depression, and their results showed that the 1 g of EPA led to the most significant improvements.

 Studies involving DHA as monotherapy generally yield insignificant results, which is the conclusion Martins et al. made after conducting a large meta-analysis of 124 studies on EPA/DHA and depression.

 YOUR TAKE-HOME POINT: You want a fish oil capsule that has at least 60% EPA.

 Do I take fish oil capsules?

 I USUALLY try to get everything from my diet.
-But if I was to recommend a brand to a friend, it would be Wild Alaskan Fish Oil.
+But that’s just me.

 Comments and questions?
 Leave below.

 Speaking of depression et al…, have you read Manic Kingdom yet?
 What are you waiting for…